U.S. Relations With Marshall Islands

 U.S. Assistance to the Marshall Islands

 The Marshall Islands is an isolated, sparsely populated, low-lying Pacific island country consisting of approximately 70 sq. miles of land spread out over 750,000 sq. miles of ocean just north of the equator.
 These characteristics make it vulnerable to transnational threats, natural disasters, and effects of climate change.
-U.S. assistance focuses on supporting health, education and infrastructure in the Marshall Islands, as well as the RMI’s ability to perform maritime security functions and strengthen climate resilience through disaster preparedness.
+U.S. assistance focuses on supporting health, education, and infrastructure in the Marshall Islands, as well as the RMI’s ability to perform maritime security functions and strengthen climate resilience through disaster preparedness.
 The U.S. provided $5.1 million in drought assistance in 2013.

 The United States provides the Marshall Islands with approximately $70 million annually through FY 2023, including contributions to a jointly managed trust fund and financial assistance from other U.S. federal grants.
 The trust fund will provide an annual source of revenue after FY 2023.
 Marshallese citizens also continue to have access to many U.S. programs and services.
 The governments of the United States and Marshall Islands established a Joint Economic Management and Financial Accountability Committee with members from both governments to strengthen management and accountability with regard to assistance provided under the amended Compact, and to promote effective use of the funding provided.
 Compact grants are primarily funded through and administered by the Department of the Interior.